infobaleen/infobaleen.github.io/README.md

 2. Copy the folder `customer-success/Documentation/Platform` and replace the old one in `infobaleen.github.io/docs/`

+3. Push changes to Github

+If you did any changes in step 2, push these to Github by:
+`git add -A`
+`git commit -m "Your comment: Added latest changes"` `git push`

-3. Push changes and update the online Github page
+4. Push changes and update the online Github page (using the terminal)
      * `mkdocs gh-deploy`

-4. Shortly afterwards you should be able to see the changes at [https://infobaleen.github.io/](https://infobaleen.github.io/)
+5. Shortly afterwards you should be able to see the changes at [https://infobaleen.github.io/](https://infobaleen.github.io/)